MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![Connection string](./media/contoso-migration-refactor-web-app-sql-managed-instance/strings3.png)

 5. After the changes are in the code, admins need to commit the changes.
-Using team explorer in Visual Studio, they commit and sync.
+Using Team Explorer in Visual Studio, they commit and sync.

 ## Step 6: Set up build and release pipelines in Azure DevOps